shaikhsiddique/shaikhsiddique/README.md

 Second-year B.Tech CSE student with a strong focus on full stack development and AI-integrated applications.
 I build production-grade apps — not just side projects — including a live e-commerce platform with 1,500+ products and 500+ monthly visitors.

-- 🏆 4× Hackathon winner — including SIH qualifier (100+ teams) and Hacknovate 2K26
+- 🏆 Multiple hackathon winner across college and inter-college competitions
 - 🌍 Open to internships, freelance work, and full-time roles
 - 📍 Satara, Maharashtra — open to relocation (Pune / Mumbai / Bangalore)
 - 🤖 Currently expanding into Machine Learning and Python